 Active duty members preparing to retire or separate should obtain copies of all medical records at least 6 months prior to their final out processing date.

 Members should return to the release of information desk or submit an updated request to email@example.com to obtain copies (update) of medical paperwork generated after their records were initially copied.
 This will ensure members get a complete copy of their Active Duty Medical record after their retirement/separation.

-For continuity of care within BAMC, ROI will retrieve medical records from a civilian facility at the patient’s request and completion of the authorization form.
+For continuity of care within BAMC, patients must retrieve medical records from a civilian facility.
 Once these records arrive at BAMC, they are filed into the patient’s outpatient record.
-All information filed into outpatient record becomes property of the DoD.
+All information filed into outpatient record becomes property of the DOD.

-If you need medical documentation for your personal record, you will have to go to the treating facility and submit a request through their records section. *Service Members can request medical records through BAMC ROI regardless of treating facility.
+If you need medical documentation for your personal record, you will have to go to the treating facility and submit a request through their records section. *Service Members can request medical records through BAMC Medical Records Section, regardless of treating facility.

 BAMC maintains outpatient records for a period of 2 years after the patient’s last medical encounter (excluding active duty military and their dependents).
 Inpatient records are maintained for 5 years after the date of discharge.
 After such periods, the records are retired to the National Personnel Records Center (NPRC), St Louis, MO.